NCWIT Collegiate Award

 Additional Rules and Processes

-The Preliminary Round application includes essays, short answer questions, and a project endorsement; the Finalist Round application includes a project presentation and letter of recommendation from a project advisor.
+- The Preliminary Round application includes essays and short answer questions; the Finalist Round application includes a project presentation and letter of recommendation from a project advisor.

 - All applications from the Preliminary and Finalist Rounds will be reviewed by industry technical professionals, using a scoring rubric.

 - Applicants must acknowledge all teammates involved with the project.